Skip to content Skip to footer navigation

 Do I need a financial adviser?

 If you're just trying to save money or sort out your superannuation account, you probably don't need to hire a financial adviser.
-You can talk to your super fund about your investment allocation and what it means, and you can devise your own simple savings plan, either through a high-interest savings account, term deposit or other straightforward savings strategy.
+For example, you can create your own simple budget or savings plan, either through a high-interest savings account, term deposit or other straightforward savings strategy using tools from Moneysmart.

 But if your financial life has gotten complicated, a good adviser can be a major asset when it comes to making the right long-term financial decisions.